About the Institute

 Designing comprehensive studies that explore the success and impacts of educational programs.

-Teacher preparation and licensing: Annual Reports
+Teacher Preparation and Licensing: Annual Reports

 Title II Section 207 of the Higher Education Act (HEA) requires states, as recipients of HEA funds, and all institutions with teacher preparation programs that enroll students receiving federal financial assistance, to prepare annual reports on teacher preparation and licensing.
 Please click the following links for the University of Notre Dame's reports.

 IC 20-28-11.5-9 requires the Indiana Department of Education to provide educator preparation programs (EPPs) with an annual report detailing the most recent 1388 matrix data.
 This report provides a variety of testing data, principal and teacher survey responses, staff performance evaluation totals, as well as the additional items required of Senate Enrolled Act 562 (SEA 562).
+Because these reports are specific to active teachers in Indiana, Notre Dame's numbers are often below the reporting threshold (<10).